Educating All Students test (EAS) safety net

-- Candidates taking the EAS through June 30, 2017 will be evaluated under the Safety Net passing score automatically.
+- Candidates taking the EAS on, or before, June 30, 2017, will be evaluated under the Safety Net passing score automatically.

 - After June 30, 2017, the original EAS passing score (non-Safety Net) will be used to determine if a candidate has passed the assessment.

-- If a candidate has met all requirements for certification by June 30, 2018 except the use of one or more of the safety nets and the certificate has not issued, send an email to firstname.lastname@example.org and request the safety net(s) be applied.
+- If a candidate has met all requirements for certification on, or before, June 30, 2018, except the use of one or more of the safety nets, and the certificate has not issued, send an email to email@example.com with the candidates first and last name, the last four digits of the social security number and the date of birth, and request that the safety net(s) be applied.
 We will then review the candidate’s application.

 - If necessary, candidates may take advantage of multiple safety nets, as available, in order to meet the requirements for certification provided all other certification requirements are completed by the date in the Safety Net Deadline Chart.